 8. Become a docent

-You’ve likely met a docent during a visit to a museum, botanical garden, zoo, planetarium, park or some other place of interest.
+You’ve likely met a docent during a visit to a museum, botanical garden, zoo, planetarium, park or some other cultural or scientific institution.
 Ever thought about becoming one?

 A docent becomes the public face of an institution by getting visitors engaged.
 They explain the history of the place, share interesting facts, answer questions and generally work to help each person get the best possible experience.